If they build that mosque, the Cordoba Center, near ground zero, why not have the trial of Khalid Sheikh Mohammed there?

 Well, the criminals might need a bailout.

-Cash for criminal.
+Cash for criminals.

 Such a development, though, is just a snapshot of the deep problems still hitting the wider American economy.